Ghent/hermes/README.md

 # hermes
-Stream announcement bot for various chat programs.
+Announcement bot for various chat programs.

 ## Purpose
 A bot that interfaces with various chat programs to announce when streamers start and stop streaming.